dkphl/ztm-lecture-notes/104-dom-selectors.md

 ```

 ## querySelector & querySelectorAll
-- more powerful the getElementsBy
+- more useful/powerful than getElementsBy...
 - can target many types of elements (class, id, h1, ul, li, etc.)
 - if targeting class or id, must use prefix (i.e. #id or .class)
 ```javascript